kovacevicdejan/CPU-emulator/README.md

-# ORT2Project
+# CPU-emulator
-An implementation of a simple processor with memory, implemented in Logisim as a school assignment (with Srdjan Kuzmanovic).
+- Designed and developed a simple processor with memory in Logisim.
+- Implemented a set of standard instructions and incorporated them in RAM memory.
+- Programmed an instruction for finding an index of a given character in an array of characters.